 What does Reynaldo mean?

-Reynaldo \re(y)-nal-do, reyn(a)-ldo\ as a name for boys.
+Reynaldo /rey-nal-do/ [3 sylls.] as a name for boys.
 Reynaldo's root is Latin, and Reynaldo means "ruler's advisor".
-Reynaldo is a derivative of Reginald (Latin): from Reginaldus.
+Reynaldo is a version, with the prefix Rey-, of Reginald (Latin): from Reginaldus.
 Reynaldo is also a derivative of Reynold (Latin).

 Reynaldo is a very prominent first name for men (#506 out of 1220, Top 41%) and also a very prominent last name for both adults and children (#67522 out of 150436, Top 45%).
 (2000 U.S. Census)

 Presented below is the birth name popularity of Reynaldo for boys.
-Reynaldo entered the list in 1930-1939 and reached its apex rank of #407 in the U.S. during the years 1970-1979, but is not in the list at the moment.
+Reynaldo entered the list in 1930-1939 and reached its apex rank of #407 in the U.S. in the 1970s, but is not in the list at the moment.
 (Top 1000 Birth Names Records, 2014)

 Popular related forms of Reynaldo are Reggie, Reginald (#805 in 2014), Reinaldo, Reinhold, Rene (#796), Reynold and Ronald (#397).
 Variants like Reinald are seldom used.
 Adoption of these boy names was at its peak during 1960-1969 (usage of 0.5118%) and is now significantly less (usage 0.1253%, 75.5% less), with forms like Reginald, Rene, Reynaldo, Reynold and Ronald becoming somewhat outmoded.
 Below is a graphed comparison of the popularity of the boy name Reynaldo and corresponding names.
 (Top 1000 Birth Names Records, 2014)